pooranrajput/InktricateDesignsTimeentries/replit.md

 ```
 Changelog:
 - July 21, 2025.
+FIXED: QuickBooks 1099 tracking with correct API field name
+  - Discovered the correct field is "Vendor1099" (not "Track1099") per official QuickBooks API documentation
+  - Updated all contractor sync logic to use proper Vendor1099 boolean field
+  - Simplified vendor update process to focus on essential fields (DisplayName, Vendor1099, sparse update)
+  - This should now properly check the "Track payments for 1099" checkbox in QuickBooks UI
+- July 21, 2025.
 Enhanced contractor sync with Track1099 flag management for QuickBooks contractors
   - Implemented vendor search and duplicate detection to prevent re-creating existing vendors
   - Added Track1099 flag updates to convert vendors to contractors in QuickBooks